Synthetixio/SIPs/SCCP/sccp-87.md

 <!--The motivation is critical for SCCPs that want to update variables within Synthetix.
 It should clearly explain why the existing variable is not incentive aligned.
 SCCP submissions without sufficient motivation may be rejected outright.-->

 The cap of sUSD 30 million has almost been reached.
-Given that we want to promote using the new shorting mechanism as a longterm replacement for iSynths staking, increasing the cap gradually as it approaches full utilization would be the prudent approach.
+Given that we want to promote using the new shorting mechanism as a longterm replacement for iSynths staking, increasing the cap gradually we approach full utilization would be the prudent approach.
 The breakdown of the program is as follows:

 | CCY 	| sUSD Debt 	| % of Total 	|